watson/stream-chopper/README.md

 const StreamChopper = require('stream-chopper')

 const chopper = new StreamChopper({
   maxSize: 30,                      // chop stream when it reaches 30 bytes
   maxDuration: 10000,               // chop stream if it's been open for 10s
-  softlimit: true     // allow size to exeed maxSize slightly })
+  splittype: StreamChopper.overflow // allow size to exeed size slightly })

 chopper.on('stream', function (stream, next) {